bhavesh-chaudhari/1-hour-mini-projects/React/01-add-random-colored-div/Readme.md

 # Instructions to Run
-- Pre-requirement : [Node JS](https://nodejs.org/en/) should be installed.
+- prerequisite : [Node JS](https://nodejs.org/en/) should be installed.
 - run **`npm i && npm start`** in terminal after navigating to the project folder.

 # Getting Started with Create React App